 6. In all cases involve a parent/carer in meeting up before you commit to a task.
 Consider committing to a trial task and offer to provide references.
 Be expected to be asked questions and interviewed about your skills and attitude.

 7. Always insist on getting paid through our website/app.
-You can get paid through debit/credit card or PayPal.
-We feel it is the most secure way of transferring the payment for the task performed.
+This is the most secure way of transferring the payment for the task performed.
 It has advantages over cash and we can step in to resolve any problems.

 9. At MyPocketSkill we have an open door for your security concerns.
 Does a particular profile or communication seem odd to you?
 Inform us about the profile by using Contact Us or see more resources from NSPCC.